In Today’s Episode:

 Sam Jacobs: What are the other tools that you’re using across sort of your sales technology investment?

 Kiva Kolstein: LinkedIn Sales Navigator.
 We use Outreach and HubSpot—the sellers use Outreach, our marketing team uses HubSpot, our recruiting organization uses Greenhouse to organize candidate interviews and to post new jobs.

 Then Slack, I think Slack by far is my favorite app.
-I’m on Slack all day long, not just with the sales team but with the marketing team, the product team, finance team, and really everybody.
-Enables me to connect with people very quickly and ask them quick questions about the deal in the cycle.
+I’m on Slack all day long, not just with the sales team but with the marketing team, the product team, the finance team, and really everybody.
+It enables me to connect with people very quickly and ask them quick questions about the deal in the cycle.

 Sam Jacobs: Your favorite VP of Sales that’s not you, or just give us a mentor or a leader, people that you brainstorm with as we want to know who are the best people in your ecosystem.

 Kiva Kolstein: Mike Zeke, he and I were at GLG for a long time together, then we were on the executive team at Percolate together for three or four years, so we’ve kind of grown-up together in similar environments and I like to bounce ideas off of Zeke.